-The recipe is so easy and needs to be made ahead of time, which is perfect for when you don’t want to spend a lot of time in the kitchen putting together a breakfast.
-The other great thing is it is made mostly from juice concentrate and canned fruit.
+The recipe is so easy and you make ahead of time.
+This is perfect for when you don’t want to spend a lot of time in the kitchen putting together a breakfast.
+The other great thing is that you make it mostly from juice concentrate and canned fruit.
 So it works well for anytime of the year.
 I used 10 oz plastic cups and was able to get 15 of them.
-I also like it when I have leftovers.
-I take it out of the freezer while I get ready for the day and then eat one for my breakfast.
+Also, I like it when I have leftovers.
+I take it out of the freezer while I get ready for the day.
+Then I eat one for my breakfast.
 Yummy, cold, refreshing, slushy fruit!

 - 1 can (12 ounces) frozen pineapple juice concentrate, thawed